 In the assimilate household of Asarum it is characteristic that the previous year's (evergreen) leaves assimilate again immediately after winter, they die only in the course of early summer, long after photosynthesis of the young leaves has fully started.

-The total phytomass of the herbaceous layer is not large, but its importance for the ecosystem is that it is rapidly decomposed and in this way promotes the turnover of matter throughout the ecosystem, while leaf litter decomposes slowly; the nutrients contained in the latter are not available until the following year.
+The total phytomass of the herbaceous layer is not large, but its significance for the ecosystem is that it is rapidly decomposed and, in this way, promotes the turnover of matter throughout the ecosystem, while tree leaf litter decomposes slowly; the nutrients contained in the latter are not available until the following year.